New Adventures for 2021/22 in the Southern Ocean

-In an effort to share her research with Antarctic travelers, she developed the FjordPhyto Antarctic Citizen Science project in partnership with Dr. Maria Vernet.
-Through the program, Antarctic travelers engage in collecting data that will contribute to our greater scientific understanding of how a changing climate impacts ecosystems along the Antarctic Peninsula.
+In an effort to share her research about climate change in Antarctica with travelers, Allison developed the FjordPhyto Antarctic Citizen Science project in partnership with Dr. Maria Vernet.
+Through the program, Antarctic travelers engage in collecting data that will contribute to our greater scientific understanding of climate change in Antarctica and how a changing climate impacts ecosystems along the peninsula.

 On the occasion of International Women’s Day, we discussed Allison’s work and her passion for Antarctica.